 bar / restaurant, opened 1975

 A comfortable Free House & restaurant with integral locally sourced delicatessen shop.
-The large outdoor seating area is popular with walkers & cyclists in the summer.
+The large outdoor seating area is popular with lunchtime walkers & cyclists in the summer.

 There's a toilet accessible to disabled customers.